 From the town of Augusta head west on Benchmark Road.
 This road heads past Nilan Reservoir and Anderson Lake towards the Rocky Mountain Front.
 Keep right onto Beaver Willow Road, then left onto Augusta Ranger Station Road.
 From Augusta, it is just over 17 miles to the ranger station and trailhead.

 Much of the road between Augusta and the trailhead is a well-maintained dirt surface.
-However, the last couple miles of the road are pretty bumpy.
+However, the last couple miles are pretty bumpy.
 It can get rough after recent rain.
 We made it just fine in a Rav4, but wouldn’t recommend driving down here with a low clearance vehicle.
 If you head back there and get to a spot you’d rather not drive down, there are a couple spots to pull off a ways before the trailhead.
 This will add to your hike distance.

 Willow Creek sits in a national forest and wilderness area and there are no fees to park at the trailhead and hike here.